u-root/u-root/integration/README.md

 ```sh
 export UROOT_KERNEL="$HOME/linux/arch/x86/boot/bzImage"
 ```
+-   (optional) `UROOT_INITRAMFS` is a custom initramfs to use for all tests.
+    This will override all other initramfs options defined by the tests.

 -   (optional) `UROOT_TESTARCH` (defaults to host architecture) is the architecture to test.
 Only `arm` and `amd64` are supported.